Colin Pillinger: Beagle 2

 Pillinger was the principal investigator for Beagle 2 Mars lander project, part of European Space Agency's (ESA) 2003 Mars Express mission.
 Initially considered a failure, it has since come to light that the space craft did successfully touch down on the surface of Mars.
 The UK Space Agency on 16 January 2015 indicated that Beagle 2 had indeed reached the surface of Mars on 25 December 2003, but had failed to deploy fully.
 Images taken by the HiRISE camera on NASA's Mars Reconnaissance Orbiter (MRO) identified clear evidence for the lander and convincing evidence for key entry and descent components on the surface of Mars within the expected landing area of Isidis Planitia (an impact basin close to the equator).

 Recent research into photographs taken of the landing site by a Mars orbiter suggest that as many as three of the four solar panels may have been successfully opened.
 As the transmitter was underneath the fourth panel, the lander failed to communicate back to Earth.

 When the lander was first considered 'lost' a number of possible explanations were given by David Southwood, ESA's director of Science.
 The commission inquiring into the mission's apparent failure also apportioned blame towards Pillinger's management of the overall project as a contributing factor.
 In response, in his autobiography, Professor Pillinger highlighted a lack of support from key figures at ESA as a factor.

 It was Pillinger's wife who thought of the Beagle 2 name for the project, based on Charles Darwin's ship HMS Beagle.

 Pillinger enlisted British rock band Blur to write a song to be Beagle 2's call sign back home.
 It was to be broadcast as soon as Beagle 2 began work on the surface of Mars.
 He also persuaded the artist Damien Hirst to provide a spot painting to use in calibrating the spacecraft's camera.

 In 2014, a science destination for the Mars rover Opportunity on the western rim of Endeavour Crater was named Pillinger Point after Colin Pillinger, in commemoration of his enthusiasm for the Beagle 2 mission.

 Pillinger in popular culture

-Beagle 2 has been mentioned in Hollywood films Transformers: The Movie and Pillinger's work on asteroid impacts in Jurassic Park.
+Beagle 2 has been mentioned in Hollywood films The Transformers: The Movie (and in the prequel Transformers: Beginnings comic) and Pillinger's work on asteroid impacts in Jurassic Park.
 A missing British Mars spacecraft was the subject of the 2005 Doctor Who Christmas Special.
 Pillinger appeared in Top Gear season 3 episode 7 and won a contest based on the best burnout.
 Beagle 2 featured in a science fiction story by Stephen Baxter and as one of the subjects in The Backroom Boys by Frances Spufford.

-Colin Pillinger was one of the guests talking about the planet Mars for In Our Time, broadcast on BBC Radio 4 on January 11, 2007.
+Colin Pillinger was one of the guests talking about the planet Mars for In Our Time, broadcast on BBC Radio 4 on 11 January 2007.